How Blockchain startups are reshaping the healthcare industry?

 They are basically a replica of the paper folders used before and allow doctors to track health information throughout patient visits and find various factors in the patient’s medical history.
 But EMR systems still have a major problem: they are often incompatible and institution-specific.

-It was reported that the Review recently revealed that they have 26 EMR systems that are used by hospitals and other providers in Boston that each represents information in a different way.
+It was reported that the Review recently revealed that they have 26 EMR systems that are used by hospitals and other providers in Boston that each represent information in a different way.
 The issues of compatibility are annoying obviously, but they also hamper the information flow necessary to save the life of a patient.

 As per Health Standards, blockchain could be a viable answer to the EMR issue.
 Blockchain is a central public ledger — similar to the way it is for bitcoin transactions.
 It serves as an immutable and complete record of patient information.